BurhanRajkot/Blog/content/others/2nd post/2ndpost.md

 # Hello ppl.

-So I *was* going to write about the hacka thon — the Mumbai Hacks shitshow and the other one that was actually kinda nice — **but today I have something better to share.**
+So I _was_ going to write about the hackathon — the Mumbai Hacks shitshow and the other one that was actually kinda nice — **but today I have something better to share.**

-My PC was recently diagnosed with **"fuck-all-too-much-use-of-GPU-and-CPU" syndrome** because I pushed it way too far while working on Unity projects, Unreal experiments, and (spoiler) *playing games*.
+My PC was recently diagnosed with **"fuck-all-too-much-use-of-GPU-and-CPU" syndrome** because I pushed it way too far while working on Unity projects, Unreal experiments, and (spoiler) _playing games_.

 ## The Great PC Meltdown™